Virtual private network: Network communication

 A communication protocol is a set of rules for exchanging information over a network.
 Communication protocols have various characteristics, such as being connection-oriented or connectionless, or using circuit switching or packet switching.

 In a protocol stack, often constructed per the OSI model, communications functions are divided into protocol layers, where each layer leverages the services of the layer below it until the lowest layer controls the hardware that sends information across the media.
 The use of protocol layering is ubiquitous across the field of computer networking.
 An important example of a protocol stack is HTTP, the World Wide Web protocol.
-HTTP runs over TCP over IP, the Internet protocols, which in turn run over IEEE 802.11, the Wi-Fi protocol.
+HTTP runs over TCP over IP, which in turn runs over IEEE 802.11, the Wi-Fi protocol.
 This stack is used between a wireless router and a personal computer when accessing the web.

 Most modern computer networks use protocols based on packet-mode transmission.
 A network packet is a formatted unit of data carried by a packet-switched network.
 Packets consist of two types of data: control information and user data (payload).
-The control information provides data the network needs to deliver the user data, for example, source and destination network addresses, error detection codes, and sequencing information.
+Control information provides the data the network needs to deliver the user data, such as source and destination network addresses, error detection codes, and sequencing information.
 Typically, control information is found in packet headers and trailers, with payload data in between.

 The Internet protocol suite, also called TCP/IP, is the foundation of all modern networking and the defining set of protocols for the Internet.
-It offers connection-less and connection-oriented services over an inherently unreliable network traversed by datagram transmission using Internet protocol (IP).
+It offers connectionless and connection-oriented services over an inherently unreliable network traversed by datagram transmission using Internet Protocol (IP).
 At its core, the protocol suite defines the addressing, identification, and routing specifications for Internet Protocol Version 4 (IPv4) and for IPv6, the next generation of the protocol with a much enlarged addressing capability.

 Security

-VPNs do not make connected users anonymous or unidentifiable to the untrusted medium network provider, such as an internet service provider (ISP).
+VPNs do not make connected users anonymous or unidentifiable to the untrusted medium network provider, such as an Internet service provider (ISP).
 However, VPNs can enhance usage privacy by making an ISP unable to access the private data exchanged across the VPN.
 Through encryption, VPNs enhance confidentiality and reduce the risk of successful data sniffing attacks.
 Data packets travelling across a VPN may also be secured by tamper proofing via a message authentication code, prevents the message from being altered or tampered without being rejected, enhancing data integrity.

 A number of other implementations exist to ensure authentication of connecting parties.
 Tunnel endpoints can be authenticated in various ways during the VPN access initiation, such as by the whitelisting of endpoint IP address.
 Authentication may also occur after actual tunnels are already active, for example, with a web captive portal.
 Remote-access VPNs may also use passwords, biometrics, two-factor authentication, or other cryptographic methods.
 Site-to-site VPNs often use passwords (pre-shared keys) or digital certificates.